kubernetes/kubernetes/community-expectations.md

 Consequently, as a community we expect that all active participants in the community will also be active reviewers.

-Any *active contributor* to the Kubernetes project is expected to be available to review code in areas where that contributor has expertise.
+We ask that active contributors to the project participate in the code review process in areas where that contributor has expertise.
 Active contributors are considered to be anyone who meets any of the following criteria:
    * Sent more than two pull requests (PRs) in the previous one month, or more than 20 PRs in the previous year.
-   * Filed more than 3 issues in the previous month, or more than 30 issues in the previous year.
+   * Filed more than three issues in the previous month, or more than 30 issues in the previous 12 months.
-   * Commented on more than 5 issues or pull requests in the previous month, or more than 50 issues or pull requests in the previous year.
+   * Commented on more than pull requests in the previous month, or more than 50 pull requests in the previous 12 months.
    * Marked any PR as LGTM in the previous month.
    * Have *contributor* permissions in the Kubernetes github project.